Ekaanth/cipher_implementation_rust/README.md

 ciphertext   : UMLKLNGLEDFXY
 </pre>

+[ ] Atbash Cipher: The Atbash cipher is a very specific case of a substitution cipher where the letters of the alphabet are reversed.
+In otherwords, all As are replaced with Zs, all Bs are replaced with Ys, and so on.
+Because reversing the alphabet twice will get you actual alphabet, you can encipher and decipher a message using the exact same algorithm.

+> Example

+> Plaintext: This is a secret message

+> Ciphertext: Gsrh rh z hvxivg nvhhztv

 Please feel free to open an issue if you would like to implement a new cipher. and can submit a PR.